 Which countries are affected the most by cyberthreats?

 The below heatmap shows the overall cyberthreats found per country when using Surfshark Antivirus scanning technology as a measurement.
-The map is regularly updated to reflect the latest worldwide threat rate, i.e., detected threats per 100 completed scans.
+The map is regularly updated throughout the 2022 end-of-year holiday season to reflect the latest worldwide threat rate, i.e., detected threats per 100 completed scans.

-The map completes cycles of 100 scans and reports on how many threats per scan users get over the monitoring period, as displayed in the data time stamp.
+The map completes cycles of 100 scans and reports on how many threats per scan users get over the monitoring period, as displayed in the time stamp at the top left-hand side of the screen.
 On average, every 50th scan finds at least one threat.

 Which regions are affected the most by cyberthreats?